Categorical enumerative invariants of the ground field: Introduction

 \section{Introduction}

 \paragraph{{\bf CEI of the algebra $\mathbb{Q}$.}} Categorical enumerative invariants (CEI) were introduced by Costello~\cite{Cos2} and recently made explicit in~\cite{CCT} and~\cite{CT}.
-These are invariants associated with a pair $(A,s)$ where \begin{itemize} \item $A$ is a cyclic $A_\infty$ algebra of dimension $d$ over a field $\mathbb{K}$ (of characteristic zero) that is proper, smooth and satisfies the Hodge-to-de-Rham degeneration. \item $s$ is a choice of splitting of the non-commutative Hodge filtration of $A$. \end{itemize} Explicitly, CEI take the following form
+These are invariants associated with a pair $(A,s)$ where \begin{itemize} \item $A$ is a cyclic $A_\infty$ algebra of dimension $d$ over a field $\mathbb{K}$ (of characteristic zero) that is proper, smooth and satisfies the Hodge-to-de-Rham degeneration. \item $s$ is a choice of splitting of the non-commutative Hodge filtration of $A$. \end{itemize} Explicitly, for each pair of non-negative integers $(g,n)$ such that $2g-2+n>0$, the CEI associated with $(A,s)$ yields a scalar